Penn Global Research & Engagement Grant Program Apply for a Research Grant

 What We Do Not Fund

 Projects primarily focused on/taking place within the United States.
 Projects or activities funded by a Penn Global Research Grant must advance the study, teaching, and/or engagement of one or more countries outside the United States or issues, trends, topics, or challenges that are of global importance.
-Penn Global Research Grants cannot support projects that primarily take place within or are focused on the United States.

 Certain kinds of training and capacity-building projects.
 Penn Global Research Grants cannot support training or capacity building projects that are open-ended and/or do not involve a direct connection to ongoing research or teaching.
 However, we are open to considering supporting a discrete research project within a broader training and capacity building project.
-We also provide support to Penn faculty and/or teams in partnering with organizations abroad to develop or enhance skills, methods, and the expertise needed to address well-defined issues of local, regional, and global importance in connection with research goals.
+We also provide support to Penn faculty and/or teams in partnering with organizations abroad to develop or enhance skills, methods, and the expertise needed to address well-defined issues of local, regional, and global importance in direct, measurable connection with research goals.

 Certain kinds of service learning and social entrepreneurship projects.
 Penn Global Research Grants cannot support service learning or social entrepreneurship projects that are open-ended and/or do not involve a direct connection to ongoing research or teaching.